ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 ## Joining a MultiWorld Game

+### Generating and Patching a Game

-### Obtain your Pokémon patch file
+1. Create your settings file (YAML).

-When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
-Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
-Your data file should have a `.apred` or `.apblue` extension.

-Double-click on your patch file to start your client and start the ROM patch process.
-Once the process is finished (this can take a while), the client and the emulator will be started automatically (if you associated the extension to the emulator as recommended).
+2. Follow the general Archipelago instructions for [generating a game](../../Archipelago/setup/en#generating-a-game).
+This will generate an output file for you.
+Your patch file will have a `.apred` or `.apblue` file extension.
+3. Open `ArchipelagoLauncher.exe`
+4. Select "Open Patch" on the left side and select your patch file.
+5. If this is your first time patching, you will be prompted to locate your vanilla ROM.
+6. A patched `.gb` file will be created in the same place as the patch file.
+7. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.

+If you're playing a single-player seed and you don't care about autotracking or hints, you can stop here, close the client, and load the patched ROM in any emulator.
+However, for multiworlds and other Archipelago features, continue below using BizHawk as your emulator.

 ### Connect to the Multiserver

-Once both the client and the emulator are started, you must connect them.
-Navigate to your Archipelago install folder, then to `data/lua`, and drag+drop the `connector_pkmn_rb.lua` script onto the main EmuHawk window.
-(You could instead open the Lua Console manually, click `Script` 〉 `Open Script`, and navigate to `connector_pkmn_rb.lua` with the file picker.)
+By default, opening a patch file will do steps 1-5 below for you automatically.
+Even so, keep them in your memory just in case you have to close and reopen a window mid-game for some reason.

+1. Pokémon Red and Blue use Archipelago's BizHawk Client.
+If the client isn't still open from when you patched your game, you can re-open it from the launcher.
+2. Ensure EmuHawk is running the patched ROM.
+3. In EmuHawk, go to `Tools > Lua Console`.
+This window must stay open while playing.
+4. In the Lua Console window, go to `Script > Open Script…`.
+5. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
+6. The emulator may freeze every few seconds until it manages to connect to the client.
+This is expected.
+The BizHawk Client window should indicate that it connected and recognized Pokémon Red/Blue.
+7. To connect the client to the server, enter your room's address and port (e.g. `archipelago.gg:38281`) into the top text field of the client and click Connect.

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`)

-Now you are ready to start your adventure in Kanto.

 ## Auto-Tracking